 Telogen Phase

-This stage is by no means easy to complete.
-The term “telogen effluvium” was used by researchers at the Harvard Medical School to characterize a particular ailment.
+This stage is, by no means, easy to complete.
+The term “telogen effluvium” was used by researchers at Harvard Medical School to characterize a particular ailment.
 This word is a fancy term describing the process in which a change in the body system or an unforeseen stressor causes the telogen phase to progress more quickly.
 In contrast to the average loss of 100 hairs per day, a person suffering from telogen effluvium may experience a loss of over 300 hairs daily.

 Exogen Phase